mark-watson/Racket-AI-book/manuscript/RDF_Datastore_SPARQL_Implementation.md

 4. `apply-bindings`: Applies bindings to a pattern.
 5. `merge-bindings`: Merges two sets of bindings.
 6. `project-results`: Projects the final results based on the SELECT variables.
+7. `remove-duplicate-bindings`: Removes duplicate bindings for the same variable.
+8. `print-all-triples`: Prints all triples in the store.

 ```racket
 (define (variable? str)